Constraints on axion-like dark matter from a SERF comagnetometer: Abstract

 \section{Abstract}

 Ultralight axion-like particles are well-motivated relics that might compose the cosmological dark matter and source anomalous time-dependent magnetic fields.
-We report on new terrestrial bounds on the coupling of axion-like particles to neutrons and protons.
+We report on terrestrial bounds from the Noble And Alkali Spin Detectors for Ultralight Coherent darK matter (NASDUCK) collaboration on the coupling of axion-like particles to neutrons and protons.
 The detector uses nuclei of noble-gas and alkali-metal atoms and operates in the Spin-Exchange Relaxation-Free~(SERF) regime, achieving high sensitivity to axion-like dark matter fields.
-Conducting a month-long search, we cover the mass range of $1.4\times 10^{-12}$~eV/$c^2$ to $2\times 10^{-10}$~eV/$c^2$ and provide world-leading limits which supersede robust astrophysical bounds, and improve upon previous terrestrial constraints by up to two orders of magnitudes for many masses within this range.
-These are the first reliable terrestrial bounds reported on the coupling of protons with axion-like dark matter, covering a new and unexplored terrain in its parameter space.
+Conducting a month-long search, we cover the mass range of $1.4\times 10^{-12}$~eV/$c^2$ to $2\times 10^{-10}$~eV/$c^2$ and provide limits which supersede robust astrophysical bounds, and improve upon previous terrestrial constraints by {over two} orders of magnitude for many masses within this range {for protons, and up to two orders of magnitude for neutrons}.
+These are the first reliable terrestrial bounds reported on the coupling of protons with axion-like dark matter, covering {an} unexplored terrain in its parameter space.